crossplane/crossplane/design/one-pager-configuration-stacks.md

 * Controller should update the resources continuously and treat the given CR as the source of truth even though user manually changes the resources that are deployed by the stack.
-* CRD of the configuration stack should be cluster-scoped since the author of the CR instances of the configuration stack is assumed to be the infrastructure owner.
+* CRD of the resource pack should be cluster-scoped since the author of the CR instances of the resource pack is assumed to be the infrastructure owner.
 * Stack type will be `ClusterStack` as most of the resources it deploys are cluster-scoped.
-* CRD of the configuration stack should have a boolean spec field called `keepDefaultingLabels` which indicates what happens to the resource classes that are marked default.
+* CRD of the resource pack should have a boolean spec field called `keepDefaultingLabels` which indicates what happens to the resource classes that are marked default.
   * By default, the zero-value of the boolean is _false_.
 Meaning, if user is